ptheodores/brown_ece/README.md

 examples of how to parse the output format.
 Please note, this script requires matplotlib and numpy - they are not required for the emulator itself.
 Run this script with the following command:

 `python analysis/parse.py out/<timestamp>/`

+* At the moment, the following policies are runnable from ./bin:
+1. lat_lru (latency admission, lru eviction)
+2. lru_2hc (second hit caching admission, lru eviction)

 ### Data